 - Soil testing is done regularly to measure progress and analyse contaminants of concern.

 - Process is repeated until validation samples show successful decontamination to an acceptable level for reuse off-site or on-site.

 - Validated samples are collected by independent consultants and analysed at NATA approved laboratories.

-The stockpiles must remain aerobic via turning of the stockpiles with an excavator to allow the conversion of hydrocarbon compounds to carbon dioxide, water, and microbial cell mass.
+- Stockpiles must remain aerobic to allow conversion of hydrocarbon compounds to CO2, water, and microbial cell mass.

 The treated and validated soil can be reused in three potential ways:

 - Can be returned to source site for back-filling excavations.

 - Can be remediated to NSW guidelines for reuse at landfill as day cover.